-We hope you’ve packed your appetite.
-This month, we’re finishing our Hit the Road series with a foodie foray into Greenville, SC.
-Whether you’re interested in taking a tour of City Scape Winery, putting your cooking skills to the test at a sushi-making class, or trying several award-winning restaurant dishes at The Anchorage or Oak Hil Café, this driving-distance destination is every foodie’s dream.
+Whether you’re interested in taking a tour of City Scape Winery, putting your cooking skills to the test at a sushi-making class, or trying several award-winning restaurant dishes at places like The Anchorage or Topsoil, this driving-distance destination is every foodie’s dream.

 Before you start packing your bags, here’s everything you need to know about the area + our insider recommendations.